GrahamDumpleton/mod_wsgi/docs/error-reference.rst

 :Source: ``src/server/mod_wsgi.c``

 :Logged message:
-   ``Python initialisation failed; Python based handlers will not be available in this child process.``
+   ``Python initialisation failed in Apache child process; Python based handlers will not be available.``

 :Cause:
    ``wsgi_python_init()`` failed when the Apache child process was